Jannyboy11/F2P-Star-Assist/README.md

-# Example
+# F2P StarHunt

-An example greeter plugin
+A plugin for crowd-sourcing shooting stars in F2P.